roataway/roataway-web/README.md

 ## Why contribute?
 - Your work is in the spotlight - public transport is used hundreds of thousands of times per day.
-- Sustainability - public transport is critical infrastructure, your code can potentially serve society many years into the future.
+- Sustainability - public transport is critical infrastructure, your code might serve society decades into the future.
-- Low-hanging fruits - there are plenty of [beginner-friendly feature requests](https://github.com/roataway/roataway-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), at this stage even small changes have a tremendous impact.
+- Low-hanging fruits - there are plenty of [beginner-friendly feature requests](https://github.com/roataway/roataway-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), even small changes have a tremendous impact.
-- Our team has experienced software engineers - we'll help you sharpen your skills.
+- Lots of things to do - programming, testing, copy-writing, translations, graphic design, UX design, you name it!
+This is a cross-disciplinary project, and you can assist in many ways.
 - Unmatched bragging rights - this will impress potential employers, your friends and even your enemies!